machinebrains/neat-python/README.md

 ## About ##

 NEAT (NeuroEvolution of Augmenting Topologies) is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.
-This project is a Python implementation of NEAT.
-It was forked from the excellent project by @MattKallada, and is in the process of being updated to provide more features and a (hopefully) simpler and documented API.
+This project started with initial implementation of neat-python.
+Society algorithm use similar ideas as proposed by the NEAT algorithm, yet have different behavior torwards how individuals are treated in the evolution.
+It was forked from the excellent project by @MattKallada and continued by @CodeReclaimers.
+Major updates on how the evolution happens and how population is controlled is the key changes in the algorithm.

 For further information regarding general concepts and theory, please see [Selected Publications](http://www.cs.ucf.edu/~kstanley/#publications) on Stanley's website.